 Probiotic yogurts?
 A new 2017 study show that most probiotic yogurts don't contain enough 'good' bacteria for additional benefits.
 The researchers found that the probiotic levels in these yogurts were sometimes up to 25 times lower than what clinical trials have found to be effective.

 Probiotic pills?
 Experts also say that the lack of actual live microbes makes commercial yogurts and probiotic pills an inferior probiotic, read more here.
-Also, who is to be the judge on which beneficial microbes will have the most benefit when science show it is the diversity that is the key?
+Also, who is to be the judge on which beneficial microbes will have the most benefit when science show it is the diversity of species that is the key?

 Dr. Michael Mosley says that we have to culture our own microbes.
 He recommends culturing vegetables, making your own yogurt and your own kombucha.